vagfed/sno-ppc-install/README.md

 > Wait for ansible scipt to complete before opening a virtual console.
 >
 > If you see more than 5 time the line `FAILED - RETRYING: [localhost]: Wait for SSH to be active` the installation is not progressing.
 Please run `yum update` and restart installation: we encontered a RHEL9 bug that was fixed by updating RHEL.
+If installation halts open a virtual terminal on the LPAR and press enter: if you see `grub>` prompt the installation halted.

 In order to connect to the node during installation use the following command: